Massachusetts Child Support Modification

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-The court uses these figures with the state guidelines to calculate the child support amount that the parent owes.
-This amount is presumed to be correct and this presumption can only be overcome if a parent is able to show that applying the standards would be inappropriate or unjust.
+The court uses these figures, along with the state guidelines, to calculate child support.
+Under federal law, the guidelines amount is presumptive.
+The parents must show that applying the guidelines would be inappropriate or unjust.

 Massachusetts Child Support Modification at a Glance